-In respect of the interest in land described as: \\\\\\\ and pursuant to the N'Quatqua First Nation Property Taxation Law, 2016, I hereby certify as follows:

-That all taxes due and payable in respect of the above-referenced interest in land have been paid as of the date of this certificate.

-OR

-That unpaid taxes, including interest, penalties and costs in the amount of \\\\\\ dollars (\$\\\\\) are due and owing on the above-referenced interest in land as of the date of this certificate.

-The following persons are jointly and severally liable for all unpaid taxes:

-Tax Administrator for the N'Quatqua First Nation
+In respect of the interest in reserve lands described as: and pursuant to o the Fort Nelson First Nation Property Taxation Law, 2020, I hereby certify as follows: That all taxes due and payable in respect of the above-referenced interest have been this certificate. paid as of the da te of OR That unpaid taxes, including interest, penalties and costs in the amount of due and owing on the above-referenced interest as of the date of this certificate. dollars (\$) are The following persons are jointly and severally liable for all unpaid taxes: Tax Administrator for the Fort Nelson First Nation Dated: .
+20

-Dated: \\\\\\, 20\\\\.